ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 ## NEXT STEP

-Go back to the main lesson, and open the `01-SecondStep` directory, then, open the `ITCB.xcworkspace` workspace with Xcode, and follow the steps in the `README.md` file.
+Go back to the main lesson, and open the `01-SecondStep` directory, then, open the [`ITCB.xcworkspace` workspace](https://github.com/LittleGreenViper/ITCB/tree/01-SecondStep/ITCB.xcworkspace) file with Xcode, and follow the steps in the `README.md` file.